georgi/blog/posts/2008/9/shinmun-a-small-and-beautiful-blog-engine.md

 probably open the file, set the category and start writing your new article.

+Now you want to look at your rendered post.
+Just run:

+    shinmun server

+Go to `http://localhost:3000` and you will see your blog served in realtime.
+Just change and save any of your posts and you will see the new output in your browser.

-After finishing your post, you may just run `shinmun` without arguments and the output will be rendered to the *public* folder.
+After finishing your post, you may run `shinmun render` and the output will be rendered to the *public* folder.

+By issuing the `shinmun push` command your blog will be pushed to your server using rsync.
+This works only, if you define the blog_repository variable inside blog.yml.
+It should contain something like `user@myhost.com:/var/www/my-site/`.

 ### Post Format

 Each blog post is just a text file with an optional header section and a markup body, which are separated by a newline.
+Normally you don't have to worry about the post format, if you create posts with the `shinmun new` command.

 The **first line** of the header should start with 3 dashes as usual for a YAML document.

-The **first and the second line** of the body becomes the title of the post.
+The title of your post will be parsed from your first heading according to the document type.
+Shinmun will try to figure out the title for Markdown, Textile and HTML files.

-The header may have following attributes:
+The yaml header may have following attributes:

 * `date`: post will show up in blog page and archive pages
 * `category`: post will show up in the defined category page